-All too often, executives downplay the importance of proactive, strategic communication.
-While this should be a priority year-round, sometimes it’s only a focus in times of true crisis.
+All too often, the importance of proactive, strategic communication is downplayed.
+While strategic communication should be a priority year-round, sometimes it’s only a focus in times of true crisis.
 A crisis can be anything that threatens your business reputation or disrupts your business operations.

 + Have a crisis communication plan in place.
 Preparation is the best form of prevention.
 This plan should outline various crisis scenarios and the stance your business will take.
 It should also appoint a key spokesperson and outline a plan for communicating to your variety of constituents, whether employees, customers or clients.